What is NextJS?

 Next.JS is one of the most popular React frameworks built on top of React.

-Next.JS was released in 2016 and is used by many giant companies such as Twitch, Uber, TikTok, and a few others.
-It has much to offer developers to create highly functional, SEO-friendly, and scalable server-side rendered web applications.
+Next.js is an open-source web development framework that was released in 2016 and is used by many giant companies such as Twitch, Uber, TikTok, and a few others.
+It has much to offer developers to create highly functional, SEO-friendly, and scalable server-side rendering and static web applications.

 The exciting thing to mention here is React does not need Next.JS, but Next.JS requires React to deploy a web application.
 The main highlight of Next.JS is that it looks up to the server for the rendering aspect.
 Hence, to process the information, the client has to do nothing.